alex4u2nv/hypergrowth/README.md

 ```

-**Notice that the Name of the controller `OneController` matches the name of the interface group `one`.
+** Notice that the Name of the controller `OneController` matches the name of the interface group `one`.
 And the method
 that handles the command, `do_stuff` also matches the command definition `do_stuff` under the `@one.command()`**

-# Usage
+# ℹ️ Usage

 * activate your python venv `python3 -m venv path-to-env; source path-to-env/bin/activate`
 * install the framework with examples: `pip3 install hypergrowth`